 Last but not least, don’t hurry too much to turn the fries over.
 Like I wrote in “How to Keep Salmon From Sticking to Your Pan,” most foods will stick to stainless steel at first—until they eventually cook on one side and free themselves from the pan.

 The two missing ingredients, as with most recipes, are time and patience.
 Keep in mind that, in the beginning, there will be some sticking to the pan.
 The more the fries brown, the less they’ll stick.
-By the time they’re done, it will feel as if you’re using a Teflon or ceramic pan.
+By the time they’re done, it will feel as if you’re using a non-stick or ceramic pan.

 Learn this technique, and you’ll consistently be able to make French fries in your stainless steel frying pan without having them stick to the bottom and sides.